Aliis/spring-boot-vue/README.md

 # spring-boot-vue

-This is Spring-boot Vue study project built with Vue CLI3, Spring Security, Firebase, MySQL.
+This is Spring-Boot/Vue study project built with Vue CLI3, Spring Security, Firebase, MySQL.